Skip to main content

 What is prevailing wage?

-Prevailing wage is the minimum hourly wage employers must pay certain workers who work on construction projects where state dollars are used to fund the construction.
+Prevailing wage is the minimum hourly wage employers must pay certain workers who work on construction and public works projects where state dollars are used to fund the construction.
 The state dollars may include grants or loans to municipalities or private businesses.
 The prevailing wage includes the employer's cost of benefits.

 Prevailing-wage requirements

-Follow these steps to ensure prevailing-wage rates are paid to workers on construction projects supported by state dollars.
+Follow these steps to ensure prevailing-wage rates are paid to workers on construction and public works projects supported by state dollars.

 1. If required by Minnesota Statutes 116J.871, ensure the grantee certifies to DLI that laborers and mechanics at the project site will be paid prevailing wages.
 The certification form should be signed as part of the grant contract.